GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 Our results indicate that the xLSTM model outperforms the RWKV model, particularly in responding to sudden fluctuations in stock prices.

+## Summary & Conclusions:
+Our xLSTM model demonstrates impressive forecasting accuracy over short time periods across various types of stocks, outperforming the transformer-based RWKV model.
+However, the efficiency and accuracy of predictions decline as the forecast horizon extends, with performance decreasing significantly for longer-term forecasts.

 ## Repository Organization
 | Directory | Description |
 |-----------|-------------|